Pwd9000-ML/blog-devto/posts/2022-Azure-Bastion-File-Transfers/Azure-Bastion-File-Transfers.md

 **Note:** The file protocol is `SCP` and the **UserName** and **Password** is that of our target VM.

 However in my case I will connect with a private key instead of a Password.
-To do so, in WinSCP on the screen above click on **Advanced** and select the private key you want to use.
+To do so, in WinSCP on the screen above click on **Advanced** and select the private key you want to use under the SSH -> Authentication section.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-Azure-Bastion-File-Transfers/assets/winscp3.png)